fullon-labs/flon.whitepaper/fullon.whitepaper.md

 ### Private sale

-There are 8% of the total supply, i.e. 800,000,000 FLON tokens allocated in this category.
+There are 15% of the total supply, i.e. 1,500,000,000 FLON tokens allocated in this category.
 FullOn raises from backers that can meet following conditions:
 1. Long-term success oriented
 1. Able to add value to both the project (E.g. via actively supporting the team, helping listing the tokens in top exchanges) and the network (E.g. via validating or delegating stake).
 1. No single player should control an undue amount of stake

 The backers have the 4-year linear vesting schedule with an 18-month cliff after their investment date.

-## Public sale
-There are 7% of the total supply, i.e. 700,000,000 FLON tokens allocated in this category.
-Top exchanges, be it centralized ones or decentralized ones built on top of FullOn network itself can list FLON  to let traders publicly trade for the first time to get the initial tranche of FLON tokens.

 ### Validators rewards